Chippewa Valley Youth Apprenticeship

 How do Youth Apprenticeships work?

-Youth Apprentices work a minimum of 450 hours at their YA worksite each year of their program and take two related high school or college classes to enhance their worksite experiences.
+Youth Apprentices work a minimum of 450 hours at their YA worksite each year of their program and take related high school or college classes to enhance their worksite experiences.
 The school provides a teacher mentor that meets with the employer three times during the year to assist with skill development.
-At the end of the program, the employer completes an On-the-Job Learning Guide for the student, marking off competencies with the program area.
+At the end of the program, the employer completes an On-the-Job Learning Guide for the student, marking off competencies within the program area.

 Benefits of Youth Apprenticeship

 Earn a paycheck while learning from skilled professionals

 Experience first-hand connections between high school education and real-life work

 Receive a state-issued skills certificate which is recognized by employers

 Develop the necessary skills needed for successful entry-level employment